kflores4716/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 This Election Audit Analysis was performed to help determine the winner of a local congressional election.
+Of the counties that participted and the candidates who were in the running, a popular vote winner needed to be determined as well as which county had the highest voter turnout.

 #### Resources:
 The election data was provided in an Excel spreadsheet titled election_results.csv, and the election winner, along with additional information, was determined using Python 3.10.1 in Visual Studio Code 1.63.2.